Mel Brown (drummer): Early life

 Brown was born in Portland, Oregon in 1944.
 He had a paper route delivering papers through what is known as Portland's Jazz district.
 In high school Brown was very involved with the Portland Junior Symphony while attending Portland State University.
 While at the university, he invested his time playing at local Jazz Clubs and played/recorded with a group called "Billy Larkin & The Delegates" on Aura/World Pacific/Liberty Records.

-Brown graduated from Portland State University and moved to Vancouver where he got a steady gig playing with the guitarist Tommy Chong.
+Brown graduated from Portland State University and moved to Vancouver, BC where he got a steady gig playing with the guitarist Tommy Chong.
 Martha Reeves happened to be at one of his gigs and hired him in 1967 to join her band.
 Brown played for Reeves and the Vandellas for a couple of years (she gives him a shout out on her unreleased Live at the Copa album) before Motown hired him away as a studio musician and to travel with other Motown acts.